FAQ & API Documentation

 • Supports resume, without losing any data.
 Crawl parts of your website, every day, or based on your own cron jobs, by taking advantage of the Automation REST API.

-To make sure crawling works correctly, only use our Web Crawler Enabled environments, and make sure to apply the below Solr configuration files archive, corresponding to the Solr version you are using:
+To make sure crawling works correctly, only use our Web Crawler Enabled environments, and make sure to apply the below Solr configuration archive, corresponding to the Solr version you are using: Solr 9 Config Zip Archive

 To learn more about what fields are indexed, simply create a new opensolr index, go to Config Files Editor, and select schema.xml.
+In order to preserve your Web Crawler's functionality, please do not edit your schema.xml fields, or any other configuration files.

-Quick Video Tours
+Quick Video Demo

 Opensolr Web Crawler Standards